rolandsalvador/officenetwork/README.md

 <h3>Onto Part 2</h3>
 This portion of the project was already getting lengthy, so I decided to split the configuration into a part 2, which can be found
 <a href="https://github.com/rolandsalvador/officenetwork2">here</a>.
 Please make sure to check it out, because that’s where the fun really starts.
-I’ll be configuring VLANs, VTP, EtherChannel, HSRP, STP, OSPF, DHCP, SSH, NAT, and much more!
+I’ll be configuring VLANs, DHCP, NAT, STP, OSPF, SSH, and much more!
 <br />
 <br />